Florence, Gabinetto Disegni e Stampe degli Uffizi

 Request Info

-The book systematically gathers together all the ‘loose sheets’ by Leonardo and his followers conserved in the prestigious Uffizi collection.
-Among these is Leonardo’s earliest known drawing, the first drawing in Western art to have as its subject pure landscape.
-It is the famous view of the Arno River valley seen from the slopes of Mount Montalbano, signed and dated 5 d’agosto 1473 (‘5 August 1473’).
+The Drawings by Leonardo da Vinci and His Circle in the Uffizi is a collection of fifty plates, eleven of which have been attributed to Leonardo.
+Among these is Leonardo's earliest known drawing, the first drawing in Western art to have as its subject pure landscape.
+It is the famous view of the Arno River valley seen from the slopes of Mount Montalbano, signed and dated 5 d’agosto 1473 (August 5, 1473).

 Request Info / Price